-There is a great need to help establish small minority businesses in Kansas City, Kansas.
-Based on current economic and education trends, it is evident there is enormous potential for a business resource program (incubator) to expand its role, by participating in community economic development within the context of emerging as a catalyst to bring business services for minority business entrepreneurs' and women business entrepreneurs (M/WBE) to the forefront.
+There is a great need to help establish small minority businesses in the four state region.
+Based on current economic and education trends, it is evident there is enormous potential for a business resource program (incubator) to expand its role, by participating in community economic development within the context of emerging as a catalyst to bring business services for minority business entrepreneurs’ and women business entrepreneurs (M/WBE) to the forefront.

 Research confirms that during the past fifteen years there have been many changes in our nation’s economy.
 These changes have been felt in many of the local economies across the nation.
 Employment growth has shifted from manufacturing to services.
 Small businesses account for much of the job growth in the United States.
 Yet start-up businesses have a failure rate of 80 percent during their first four years of operation.
 With increased importance placed on small firms, the reduction of this failure rate has become the focus of many developers and federal programs.
 Minority chambers offer one method for reducing this high failure rate.

 The Kansas City Black Chamber of Commerce was founded by Mr. Leroy Tombs in 2004.
 Tombs gained prominence as the owner of Tombs & Sons, which held federal contracts to provide food and maintenance services for military bases throughout the country.
 The Kansas Black Chamber (KBCC) is committed to developing and strengthening black businesses in the State of Kansas.
 It is the goal of KBCC to provide resources to connect new and existing business to resources that promotes prosperous growth; growth that enables us as individual owners, and as a chamber to support our community.

 In 2005 the KBCC officially opened and hosted a Grand Opening with over 500 businesses and community participants in attendance.